OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/app-service-mobile/app-service-mobile-dotnet-how-to-use-client-library.md

 private async System.Threading.Tasks.Task AuthenticateAsync() {

-    // Get hello URL hello Mobile App backend. var serviceUrl = App.MobileService.ApplicationUri.AbsoluteUri;
+    // Get the URL the Mobile App backend. var serviceUrl = App.MobileService.ApplicationUri.AbsoluteUri;

-    // Create hello authentication client for Windows Store using hello service URL.
+    // Create the authentication client for Windows Store using the service URL.
     LiveAuthClient liveIdClient = new LiveAuthClient(serviceUrl);
-    //// Create hello authentication client for Windows Phone using hello client ID of hello registration.
+    //// Create the authentication client for Windows Phone using the client ID of the registration.
     //LiveAuthClient liveIdClient = new LiveAuthClient(clientId);

     while (session == null)
     {
-        // Request hello authentication token from hello Live authentication service.
+        // Request the authentication token from the Live authentication service.
-        // hello wl.basic scope should always be requested.
+        // The wl.basic scope should always be requested.
 Other scopes can be added LiveLoginResult result = await liveIdClient.LoginAsync(new string[] { "wl.basic" });
         if (result.Status == LiveConnectSessionStatus.Connected)
         {
             session = result.Session;

-            // Get information about hello logged-in user.
+            // Get information about the logged-in user.
             LiveConnectClient client = new LiveConnectClient(session);
             LiveOperationResult meResult = await client.GetAsync("me");

-            // Use hello Microsoft account auth token toosign in tooApp Service.
+            // Use the Microsoft account auth token to sign in to App Service.
             MobileServiceUser loginResult = await App.MobileService
                 .LoginWithMicrosoftAccountAsync(result.Session.AuthenticationToken);